 Yves Behar (Jambox and August Smart Lock) designed the latest model as well so it'll look the part in your home too.

 Philips Hue smart light bulbs hook up to an app that enables you to change the colour and brightness of individual lights, for the ultimate in mood settings.
-They can also be hooked up to a host of IFTTT 'recipes' via slick apps for iPhone, and Android.
+They can also be hooked up to a host of IFTTT 'Applet' recipes via slick apps for iPhone, and Android.
 A starter pack comes with three 600 lumens LED bulbs.

 LIFX's bulb is a worthy rival to Philips Hue with 16 million colours, 1,000 shades of white alone and Wi-Fi bulbs with maximum brightness of 1,000 lumens.
 Set up is simple, and there's no need for a hub or router, and LIFX can even connect to your Nest smart home system if you have one.